North Korea tests an ICBM with a range to strike the whole of the United States - ExBulletin

 We again call on North Korea to cease further illegal and destabilizing acts.
 On behalf of the United States, I reaffirm our ironclad commitment to our Indo-Pacific alliances, Harris said at the start of the meeting.
 Together, the countries represented here will continue to urge North Korea to engage in serious and sustained diplomacy.

-The South Korean Joint Chiefs of Staff said it detected the ICBM launch from the North Korean capital area around 10:15 a.m.
-Japan said it appeared to be flying on a high trajectory and landing at the west of his island of Hokkaido.
+South Korean Joint Chiefs of Staff said they detected the ICBM launch from the North Korean capital area around 10:15 a.m.
+Japan said it appeared to be flying on a high trajectory and landing west of his island of Hokkaido.

 Japanese Defense Minister Yasukazu Hamada said that depending on the weight of a potential warhead, the missile had a range of over 15,000 kilometers (9,320 miles), in which case it could cover the entire continent American.

+Chang Young-keun, a missile expert at Korea Aerospace University in South Korea, said North Korea had shown its missiles had ICBM-class flight ranges, but had yet to publicly prove that the warheads would be able to survive the harsh conditions of atmospheric re-entry.
+Some experts believe that North Korea probably acquired such technologies.

+Chang said Friday’s launch was successful and flight details indicated it was the same type of missile North Korea tested in March, when North Korea claimed to have launched a Hwasong- 17, but South Korea insisted it was a Hwasong-15.

-U.S. National Security Council spokeswoman Adrienne Watson said the launch unnecessarily raises tensions “and shows that North Korea prioritizes illegal weapons programs over welfare. of its people.
-Pyongyang must immediately cease its destabilizing actions and choose diplomatic engagement instead,” Watson said.
+U.S. National Security Council spokeswoman Adrienne Watson said the launch unnecessarily raised tensions and showed North Korea prioritized illegal weapons programs over the well-being of the nation. his people.
+Pyongyang must immediately cease its destabilizing actions and choose diplomatic engagement instead, Watson said.

-In his opening speech at the meeting in Bangkok, Japanese Prime Minister Fumio Kishida called the launch “completely unacceptable,” saying the missile fell inside Japan’s exclusive economic zone outside Japan.
-West Hokkaido.
-South Korean Prime Minister Han Duck-soo said the international community must work together to make North Korea understand that each of its provocations only worsens its international isolation and economic hardship.
+In his opening comments at the meeting in Bangkok, Japanese Prime Minister Fumio Kishida called the launch completely unacceptable, saying the missile fell inside Japan’s exclusive economic zone to the west. from Hokkaido.
+South Korean Prime Minister Han Duck-soo said the international community must work together to make North Korea realize that each of its provocations only worsens its international isolation and economic hardship.

-The exercises showed that we are firmly resolved to deal with an ICBM launch and any other provocations and threats posed by North Korea, as well as the overwhelming ability and willingness of allies to launch strikes from precision on the enemy, South Korea’s Joint Chiefs of Staff said in a statement.
+The exercises showed that we are firmly resolved to deal with an ICBM launch and any other provocations and threats posed by North Korea, as well as the overwhelming ability and willingness of allies to launch strikes from precision on the enemy, the South Korean Joint Chiefs of Staff said in a statement. statement.

+Japan and the United States held separate joint exercises involving their fighter jets in response to the North Korean launch, according to the Japanese Defense Ministry.

-South Korean President Yoon Suk Yeol previously ordered officials to boost security cooperation with the United States and Japan and implement unspecified deterrence measures that had previously been agreed with Washington.
-Yoon also ordered officials to push for strong international condemnations and sanctions against North Korea, according to his office.
+South Korean President Yoon Suk Yeol previously ordered officials to boost security cooperation with the United States and Japan and push for strong international condemnations and sanctions against North Korea, his office said. .

-North Korea also launched an ICBM on November 3, but experts said the weapon failed to complete its intended flight and fell into the ocean after a stage separation.
-This test would have involved a development missile called Hwasong-17.
-North Korea has two other types of ICBMs Hwasong-14 and Hwasong-15 and their test launches in 2017 showed they could potentially reach parts of the American homeland.

-The Hwasong-17 has a longer possible range than the others, and its enormous size suggests it is designed to carry multiple nuclear warheads to defeat missile defense systems.
-Some experts say the Nov.
-3 test showed progress in its development, given that a Hwansong-17 exploded shortly after takeoff during a previous test in March.

 Choe was referring to President Joe Bidens’ recent meeting with Yoon and Kishida on the sidelines of a regional rally in Cambodia.
 In their joint statement, the three leaders strongly condemned recent North Korean missile tests and agreed to work together to strengthen deterrence.
 Biden reaffirmed the United States’ commitment to defending South Korea and Japan with a full range of capabilities, including nuclear weapons.